Adrian Blake

-Adrian Miles Heris F. Stennett-Blake (born 15 July 2005) is an English professional footballer who plays as a left winger for Dutch club Utrecht.
+Adrian Miles Heris F. Stennett-Blake (born 15 July 2005) is an English professional footballer who plays as a left winger for club Utrecht.

 Career

 Born in Islington, Blake joined Watford in 2013.

 Blake made his senior Watford debut on 23 August 2022 when coming on as a second-half substitute in a 2–0 home defeat to Milton Keynes Dons in the second round of the EFL Cup.
 He made his EFL Championship debut on 8 May 2023 when coming on as a second-half substitute in a 2–0 home win against Stoke City on the last day of the season.

 On 12 June 2023, Blake signed for Eredivisie side Utrecht on a four-year deal.

 International career

 On 9 June 2023, Blake made his England U18 debut during a 2–2 draw with Norway at the Lisbon International Tournament.

 On 6 September 2023, Blake made his England U19 debut during a 1–0 defeat to Germany in Oliva.